Phoenix Herald

 With the coronavirus taking center stage and social distancing suggestions in place, there is no better time to improve online presence.
 Businesses are growing their presence online to attract new customers and retain existing ones.
 Consumers are getting abundant information about what companies have to offer on the internet.
 Since the pandemic emerged, people are spending even more time online, and businesses are taking advantage of it.

 Amos continues, "The key to local businesses success will be how well they rank online for their products and/or services and how well they stay in contact with potential customers.
 A dynamic website coupled with a strong SEO strategy, engaging social media content, and a consistent email marketing campaign will serve a business well in a post-COVID world."
+Click here for further informationGet a daily dose of Phoenix Herald news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to Phoenix Herald.